azadrahorg/dohCloudflared/README.md

-# DOH Cloudflared Installer For Debian Ubuntu and CentOS
+# DOH (DNS-over-HTTPS) Cloudflared Tunnel Installer For Debian Ubuntu and CentOS

 Cloudflare DOH Installer For Debian Ubuntu and CentOS